Battle of the Atlantic: Italian submarines in the Atlantic

-The belief that ASDIC had solved the submarine problem, the acute budgetary pressures of the Great Depression, and the pressing demands for many other types of rearmament meant little was spent on anti-submarine ships or weapons.
-Most British naval spending, and many of the best officers, went into the battlefleet.
-Critically, the British expected, as in the First World War, German submarines would be coastal craft and only threaten harbour approaches.
-As a result, the Royal Navy entered the Second World War in 1939 without enough long-range escorts to protect ocean-going shipping, and there were no officers with experience of long-range anti-submarine warfare.
-The situation in Royal Air Force Coastal Command was even more dire: patrol aircraft lacked the range to cover the North Atlantic and could typically only machine-gun the spot where they saw a submarine dive.

 Great surface raiders

 Despite their success, U-boats were still not recognised as the foremost threat to the North Atlantic convoys.
 With the exception of men like Dönitz, most naval officers on both sides regarded surface warships as the ultimate commerce destroyers.

 For the first half of 1940, there were no German surface raiders in the Atlantic because the German Fleet had been concentrated for the invasion of Norway.
 The sole pocket battleship raider, Admiral Graf Spee, had been stopped at the Battle of the River Plate by an inferior and outgunned British squadron.
-From the summer of 1940 a small but steady stream of warships and armed merchant raiders set sail from Germany for the Atlantic.
+From mid-1940 a small but steady stream of warships and armed merchant raiders set sail from Germany for the Atlantic.

 The power of a raider against a convoy was demonstrated by the fate of convoy HX 84, attacked by the pocket battleship Admiral Scheer on 5 November 1940.
 Admiral Scheer quickly sank five ships and damaged several others as the convoy scattered.
 Only the sacrifice of the escorting armed merchant cruiser HMS Jervis Bay (whose commander, Edward Fegen, was awarded a posthumous Victoria Cross) and failing light allowed the other merchantmen to escape.
-The British now suspended North Atlantic convoys, and the Home Fleet put to sea to try to intercept Admiral Scheer.
-The search failed and Admiral Scheer disappeared into the South Atlantic.
+The British suspended North Atlantic convoys and the Home Fleet put to sea in an unsuccessful attempt to intercept Admiral Scheer, which disappeared into the South Atlantic.
 She reappeared in the Indian Ocean the following month.